 4. Washington, D.C.

-Quite the no-brainer when it comes to places to celebrate Independence Day, but if you’re heading to this city for the first week in July, there are quite a few events to put on your calendar.
+The nation’s capital is quite the no-brainer when it comes to places to celebrate Independence Day: If you’re heading to this city for the first week in July, there are many events to put on your calendar.
 There’s the annual National Independence Day Parade on Constitution Avenue, where drum corps and bands march alongside floats in front of hundreds of thousands of spectators.
-You can also head to the National Mall and see top musicians perform at A Capitol Fourth, the U.S. national Independence Day celebration; 2023’s lineup included performances from Chicago and Boyz II Men.
+You can also head to the National Mall and see top musicians perform at A Capitol Fourth, the U.S. national Independence Day celebration; 2024’s lineup included performances from Smokey Robinson as well as Fitz and the Tantrums.

-The main fireworks show, hosted by the National Parks Service, draws hundreds of thousands of people to the heart of downtown.
+The main fireworks show, hosted by the National Park Service, draws hundreds of thousands of people to the heart of downtown.
 Want a less-crowded alternative viewpoint?
-Bring a blanket and go to Gravelly Point Park, a couple of miles north of Ronald Reagan Washington National Airport.
+Bring a blanket and go to Gravelly Point Park, a couple of miles north of Ronald Reagan Washington National Airport (DCA).
 You’ll be able to see the fireworks from across the river, with the added bonus of seeing planes take off from DCA.
-Afterward, read advice from locals and check out what you can do over four days in Washington, D.C.
+Afterward, read advice from locals and check out what you can do over a long weekend in Washington, D.C.

 5. Nashville, Tennessee

 You can count on music being a big part of Nashville’s July 4 celebrations, namely in its Let Freedom Sing!
 Music City July 4th event.
-Last year’s party featured headliner Brad Paisley, along with Ben Rector, The War and Treaty, Langhorne Slim, and Tiera Kennedy.
+This year’s party will feature headliner Dierks Bentley, along with performances from Niko Moon, Russell Dickerson, and Keesha Rainey.
 The annual show concludes with fireworks in downtown Nashville.
-Catch the event from the rooftop of hotels like Bobby Nashville (last year’s tickets included a BBQ cookout), The Pool Club at Virgin Hotels, and W Nashville.
+Catch the event from the rooftop of hotels like Bobby Nashville (tickets include a BBQ cookout), The Pool Club at Virgin Hotels, and W Nashville.

 More than 200 years after the Boston Tea Party, the Boston Harbor is a place for Independence Day festivity.